Arsenal F.C.

-The Arsenal Football Club is a professional football club based in Islington, North London, England.
+The Arsenal Football Club, otherwise known as simply Arsenal, is a professional football club based in Islington, North London, England.
 They compete in the Premier League, the top tier of English football.
-In domestic football, Arsenal have won 13 league titles (including one unbeaten title), a record 14 FA Cups, 2 League Cups, 17 FA Community Shields and a Football League Centenary Trophy.
+Domestically, Arsenal have won 14 league titles (including one unbeaten), a record 14 FA Cups, 2 League Cups, 18 FA Community Shields and a Football League Centenary Trophy.
 In European football, they have won one European Cup Winners' Cup and one Inter-Cities Fairs Cup.
-In terms of trophies won, it is the third-most successful club in English football.
+In terms of trophies won, it is the third-most successful club in English football, and one of the most successful clubs in world football.

 Arsenal was the first club from southern England to join the Football League in 1893, officially joining the First Division in 1904.
-Arsenal carries the longest active streak continuously in the top division (over 105 years and counting) & completed the 20th century with the highest average league position of any club.
+Arsenal carries the longest active streak continuously in the top division (over 105 years and counting) and completed the 20th century with the highest average league position of any club.
 Arsenal has won the second-most top-flight matches in English football history.
 In the 1930s, Arsenal won five League Championships and two FA Cups, with another FA Cup and two more Championships coming after the war.
 In 1970–71, it won its first League and FA Cup double.
 Between 1989 and 2005, the club won five league titles and five FA Cups, including two more doubles.
-Between 1998 and 2017, Arsenal qualified for the UEFA Champions League for an English football record nineteen consecutive seasons.
+Between 1998 and 2017, Arsenal qualified for the UEFA Champions League for an English football record of nineteen consecutive seasons.
+The club finished as Champions League runners-up in 2006 and 2026.

 In 1886, munitions workers at the Royal Arsenal in Woolwich founded the club as Dial Square.
-In 1913, the club crossed the city to Arsenal Stadium in Highbury, becoming close neighbours of Tottenham Hotspur, and creating the North London derby.
+In 1913, the club crossed the city to the Arsenal Stadium in Highbury, becoming close neighbours of Tottenham Hotspur, thus creating the North London derby.
 Herbert Chapman won the club its first silverware, and his legacy enabled a trophy-laden period in the 1930s.
 He helped introduce the WM formation, floodlights, and shirt numbers; he also added the white sleeves and brighter red to the club's jersey.
 Arsène Wenger was the club's longest-serving manager and won the most trophies.
-He won a record seven FA Cups, and his third and final title-winning team set an English record for the longest top-flight unbeaten league run at 49 games between 2003 and 2004, receiving the nickname The Invincibles.
+He won a record seven FA Cups, and his third and final title-winning team set an English record for the longest top-flight unbeaten league run at 49 games between 2003 and 2004, receiving the nickname "The Invincibles".

 In 2006, the club moved to the nearby Emirates Stadium.
 With an annual revenue of £616.6m in the 2023–24 season, Arsenal was estimated to be worth US$3.4 billion by Forbes, making it the world's eighth-most valuable football club, while also being one of the most followed sport teams in the world on social media.
 The motto of the club is Victoria Concordia Crescit, Latin for "Victory Through Harmony".